Battery-powered e-bikes and e-scooters now permitted on RTD

 Bikes on Commuter Rail Vehicles

-All commuter rail vehicles have level boarding so you can easily roll your bike on and off the cars.
+All commuter rail vehicles have level boarding so you can easily roll your bike, battery-powered e-bike, or e-scooter on and off the cars.
 Vertical racks allow you to sit while your bike is stored safely for the ride.

 - Locate the vertical bike storage.
 If the bike racks are full, please wait for the next available vehicle.